saflin/bs-test/README.md

  ```

 ### Embedded H2 database
-The solution uses H2 in memory database for persistence.you can query the database in your browser and using url jdbc:h2:mem:testdb
+The solution uses H2 in memory database for persistence.you can query the database in your browser using url jdbc:h2:mem:testdb
 user name and password is sa

 ```
 http://localhost:8080/h2
 ```

+### Flyway for schema migration
+Solution use flay to migrate db schema.

 ### Scheduler job configuration